The Cloud Controller consists of one or many virtual machines (VMs) or cloud instances that have the Virtual Server Agent (VSA) package installed.

 For Google Cloud, configure an user account with the Compute Instance Admin (v1) permission during the virtual client creation.

-For more information about Google Cloud user permissions, consult the Google Cloud documentation.
+For more information about Google Cloud user permissions, see Service Account Permissions for Google Cloud Platform.

 Select checkboxes from the left navigation to add pages to your PDF